-Founded in 2006, SUNY College at Old Westbury’s award-winning Community Action, Learning and Leadership (CALL) Program seeks to affect change both in the local community and within the College’s students themselves.
-The work of the students, faculty and staff through this program has for six consecutive years earned Old Westbury a place on the U.S. President's Higher Education Community Service Honor Roll.
+Founded in 2006, SUNY Old Westbury’s award-winning Community Action, Learning and Leadership (CALL) Program seeks to affect change both in the local community and within the College’s students themselves.
+The work of the students, faculty and staff through this program has for nine consecutive years earned Old Westbury a place on the U.S. President's Higher Education Community Service Honor Roll.

 By linking community needs to the expertise of our distinguished faculty, experienced staff, and diverse student body, CALL facilitates course-embedded service-learning as a requirement for all first-year students and goal for the College’s liberal arts curriculum.